 HeartCry Missionary Society partners with 9Marks to support missionaries to attend training at the 9Marks Extended Weekenders for international pastors held at Capitol Hill Baptist Church.
-Daniel is a pastor from Myanmar that HeartCry labors with and below are the points that impacted him while attending the Extended Weekender in May.
+Daniel is a pastor from a protected country in Asia that HeartCry labors with and below are the points that impacted him while attending the Extended Weekender in May.

 Dear HeartCry and Donors,

 Words are really insufficient to express my heartfelt thanks to be able to have a chance of attending the intensive here CHBC.

 - The first thing I learn by participating the worship service at CHBC is their seriousness in the worship service.
 They pray together for Sunday worship service, they choose together the songs which will match the preaching of the preachers.
 This I have decided to practice.